Function

 BM25 Retrieval

-Before searching with BM25, you need to tokenize documents and build a sparse index.
+Before using BM25 for retrieval, you need to tokenize the document and build a sparse index.

 examples/bm25_index.yaml